KateGill-NHS/ITKinformation/SampleMessages/IntefleCS/README.txt

-Some examples from IntefleCS of outbound messages
+Some new examples from IntefleCS of outbound messages

 	-CDA

-	-Ambulance Request interim and final
+	-Ambulance Request

-	The 01 sample is a distribution wrappered interim and final The 02 sample is a final

-Shaun Dodimead
+        -Repeat Caller Repository Query

+Tim Cromarty
 Clinical Solutions

-07977 919555
+07977 919546
+tim.cromarty@clinicalsolutions.com

+1st May 2012